 Dental implants are considered to be the best solution for dealing with tooth loss.
 They offer a permanent solution with many benefits.
 They are more comfortable, don't slip out of place, and they are lower maintenance because you don't have to remove them to take care of them.
 Implants also have the added benefit of halting bone loss, thus preventing your face from changing shape.
 However, to have implants placed successfully, you need to have sufficient bone mass.
 If your jaw lacks sufficient bone mass now, that doesn't automatically mean you can't have implants.
-Here at Canyon Oral & Facial Surgery, Dr. Falk and Dr. Krieger are highly trained in procedures to treat problems of the teeth, mouth and face.
+Here at Canyon Oral & Facial Surgery, Dr. Falk, Dr. Krieger, and Dr. Moody are highly trained in procedures to treat problems of the teeth, mouth and face.
 We can perform a bone graft, giving you the bone mass implants need for support.

 What Causes Bone Loss?The roots of your teeth sit in pockets in the jawbone.
 When you chew, the teeth come into contact with the jawbone, your body senses this and continues to renew the bone with the nutrients it needs to stay healthy.
 After tooth loss, however, the bone is no longer stimulated.
 Your body ceases to supply nutrients to your jaw, and those nutrients are sent elsewhere.
 Without proper nutrition, the bone in your jaw begins to be resorbed and eventually becomes weak.